St James Anglican Church, Toowoomba: Description

-St James Church is located on the corner of Russell and Mort Streets, Toowoomba and is adjacent to a recently constructed rectory.
-A timber framed bell tower sits to the rear of the church.
-Gardens, including mature trees surround the church.
+St James Church is located on the corner of Russell and Mort Streets, Toowoomba.
+It is co-located with an adjacent c1990s-constructed brick Parish Centre, and a c1960s brick and tile rectory, which replaced an earlier wooden rectory.
+A timber-framed bell tower, the second on that site, sits towards the north-western end of the church, near the Parish Centre.
+There is a modern wooden gazebo sited in the garden near Russell Street.
+Lush gardens, including mature trees and palms, surround the church.

 St James is a modestly scaled building, reflecting the importance of early English gothic revival architecture in parish churches during the second half of the 19th century.
 The characteristic elements of that style are seen in the steeply pitched roof with timber framed steeple, polychrome brickwork, stained glass windows in pointed arched openings and, internally, use of hammer beam roof trusses and dark stained timber furniture including pews, reredos and other altar furniture.

 Because the church has been altered a number of times with extensions and replacement, the brickwork and detail is not consistent externally.
 The earliest part of the building is distinguished by the polychrome brickwork and sandstone detailing.
 Subsequent extensions have been constructed in monochrome brick.

 The church has a cruciform plan, the nave running east–west, with the eastern, altar end facing Mort Street.
 The nave has a gabled roof clad with Zincalume (or equivalent).
 The transepts from the northern and southern faces of the church also have gabled roofs, slightly lower in height than the principal nave roof.
 The point at which the roofs of the nave and transepts cross is punctuated with a small timber framed steeple.
 The steeple has an open decorative timber body supported on a timber base structure and capped with an elongated pyramidal metal roof with small openings.